zowe/community/Secure-Software-Development-Policy/Zowe-SSDP-Organization/Policy.md

 Additionally, it requires: Maintaining the requirements over time, Documenting them, Communicating them to 3rd party SW components providers.***

 #### A1.
 Roles and Responsibilities (#ZSSD-OP:PO-RR #SSDF:PO.2 Implement Roles and Responsibilities)
+TODO: Consider skipping this in full as it makes no big sense to require individual contributors to get commitment and roles and trainings.

 - A1.1 Create Roles and Alter responsibilities (#ZSSD-OP:PO-RR-CRA)